vertica/spark-connector/examples/scala/README.md

 Once finished, run the `sandbox-clientenv.sh -k` (or `sandbox-clientenv.bat -k` for windows).
 This will set up our docker environment in Kerberos mode.

-Once finished, you can now run `writeThenReadWithKerberos` example.
+Once finished, use the script `submit-examples-kerberos.sh` to run the example.